katie291100/DevOps-Unit-3-Workshop/README.md

 #### Step 2: Finding the right endpoint
 We have access to the TfL API.
 We just need to find the right endpoint to use.
 The documentation for the various APIs offered is here: https://api-portal.tfl.gov.uk/api-details

-We're looking for an endpoint that will get us the next departures from a bus stop.
+We're looking for an endpoint that will get us the next arrivals at a bus stop.
 We can worry about being able to let the user choose an arbitrary bus stop later.
-For now, let's just get the next departures from a bus stop with a known ID: `490012553B`.
+For now, let's just get the next arrivals at a bus stop with a known ID: `490012553B`.

 > Hint: Bus stops are an example of a StopPoint in TfL jargon!